 Top Things to Do With Your Kids in MankatoVisit Mankato

 Make Greater Mankato your next family destination.
-Located an hour and a half from Minneapolis, Mankato offers a quick vacation getaway for nature and sports enthusiasts.
+Located 75 minutes from Minneapolis, Mankato offers a quick vacation getaway for nature and sports enthusiasts.
 Come explore its parks, bike trails and festivals.
 You’ll find child-friendly museums, a petting zoo and entertainment venues for kids of all ages.
 Mark your calendar and start planning: Here are the top things to do with your kids in Mankato, Minn.

 Children’s Museum of Southern Minnesota